Simply LaKita

 Now it's time to make the herb butter, let's get started!

-hand holding herb butter in container
+Hand holding white bowl with herb butter in it.

 1. Butter - Use any that you prefer salted or unsalted.
 Try to allow it to soften to room temperature for easier mixing.